 Snus is limited only up to 200 pieces (not bottles or cans).
 If you intend to

-bring 50-60 cans then I would suggest you to split them into different bags
+bring 50-60 cans then we would suggest you to split them into different bags

 (cabin, baggage, hand carry).
 Please be advised that this way does not guaranty

 the goods to be safely entering the country without being taxed by the customs

 at the airport.
 If they price them to be valued more than US$250 then they will

 only allow you to bring to the maximum limit allowed, and the rest will be